aurelson101/CA-SS-Intranet/README.md

 4. `ssl-sec.sh`: Creates a domain certificate signed by the CA with secure password
 5. `ssl-sec.sh`: Creates a domain certificate signed by the CA with secure password
 6. `ssl-p12.sh`: Creates a domain certificate signed by the CA
+7. `unifi-ssl.sh`: This option allows you to create an SSL for the Unifi controller

 ## Usage